geohackweek/vector/_episodes/02-xarray-basics.md

 teaching: 45
 exercises: 15
 questions:
-- "What functionality does xarray offer?"
+- "What functionality does the xarray library offer?"
-- "When should I use xarray?"
+- "What are the benefits and limitations of this library?"
 objectives:
 - "selection and subsetting of array datasets using labeled indexing"
 - "grouping data and applying statistical functions across multiple dimensions"
 - "visualizing 1 and 2 dimensional slices of array data"
 keypoints:
-- xarray
+- "xarray simplifies handling of multidimensional arrays through labelled coordinates and adpotion of pandas-like data reduction tools"
 ---

 ### What is xarray?